axeloz/filesharing/readme.md

 - configuration your webserver to point your domain name to the public/ folder
 - run a `composer install`
 - run a `npm install --production`
+- make sure that the PHP process has write permission on the ./storage folder
 - start the Laravel scheduler (it will delete expired bundles of the storage).
 For example `* * * * * php /path-to-your-project/artisan schedule:run >> /dev/null 2>&1`

 Use your browser to navigate to your domain name (example: files.yourdomain.com) and **that's it**.